-Wall Street opens higher; Dow closes in on 20,000
+S&P, Nasdaq flat as investors pause after rally

 The strengthening dollar has also stoked concerns about its impact on companies with overseas exposure.
 The dollar index, which measures the currency against a basket of currencies, is trading near a 14-year high.

-Nine of the 11 major S&P sectors were higher, with the utilities index's 0.61 percent rise leading the gainers.
+Eight of the 11 major S&P sectors were higher, with the real estate index's 0.66 percent rise leading the gainers.

-U.S. homebuilding fell more than expected in November, with groundbreaking on new housing projects dropping to 1.09 million units from October's 1.34 million-unit rate.
+The energy index gained 0.45 percent as oil prices edged closer to new 17-month highs after producers showed signs of adhering to a global deal to reduce output.
+[O/R]

 Oracle declined 2.5 percent to $39.82 after the business software maker's adjusted revenue missed analysts' estimates.

-The S&P 500 index showed nine new 52-week highs and no new lows, while the Nasdaq recorded 34 new highs and seven new lows.
+The S&P 500 index showed 21 new 52-week highs and one new low, while the Nasdaq recorded 128 new highs and 18 new lows.

 (Reporting by Tanya Agrawal in Bengaluru; Editing by Anil D'Silva)